Toggle menu

 Help to adapt to alternate weekly collections

-You can also order a bigger recycling or refuse bin, an extra recycling bin, or assisted collections (help with putting out your bin) by visiting lewes-eastbourne.gov.uk/bins
+Additionally, you can apply for assisted collections (help with putting out your bin) by visiting lewes-eastbourne.gov.uk/bins

-We also offer weekly collections for anyone who puts out a bag or more of non-infectious medical waste, such as adult incontinence pads.
-You can also request this service via our website.
+We have continued to offer weekly collections for anyone who puts out a bag or more of non-infectious medical waste, such as adult incontinence pads.
+You can also request this service via the link below.

 We offer a number of options that can help residents with a change to fortnightly refuse collections, these include: